Report MrYujufudan's Profile

 But still, the first few eps did got me hook and I have only watched season 1 so far, but I'll watch the rest of the season in summer.

 I haven't been in touch with any Kaiju related stuff (nor do I plan to return to it) although my brother is being a big Kaiju fan.
 But that's enough about my brother.
-Now Redman is an intersting to watch considering that's it's low very budget but it does have its charm, especially when watching our ''Hero'' brutally kills Kaiju that were just minding their own business.
+Now Redman is an interesting to watch considering that's it's low very budget but it does have its charm, especially when watching our ''Hero'' brutally kills Kaiju that were just minding their own business.
 Which most Toku fans had called Redman more of a Serial Killer than a Hero, which was why I watched it.
 It's been awhile since I watched it but I think you might like it.

 The anime they wanted was Future Robo Daltanius.
 Also Daltanius wasn't the only series they wanted there also Dairugger XV and Albegas, althrough the anime wasn't brought over since Dairugger XV (named Vehicle Voltron wasn't successful as Lion Voltron).
 Besides all of that I dropped Golion most becausce it was kind of boring to watch.
 At first it wasn't but over time as I watched it, I started to lost interest of the anime.
 Since that the character never really developed and were pretty much the same as episode one.
 Not to mention that I kept comparing it to Getter Robo G as it was a much better show then GoLion.
 I only watched it because it appeared in SRW W. But besides all of that it's still quite fascinating to see the changes when anime was localized throughout the 80s to 90s.

-Gilgamesh did reuse a entire scene from the 1st episode and put in the 5th episode instead of animated a new scene, because they wre that low on cash when making the anime.
-Although I haven't finished Gilgamesh yet so I have to yet if it gets a little more interesting.
+Gilgamesh did reuse a entire scene from the 1st episode and put in the 5th episode instead of animated a new scene, because they were that low on cash when making the anime.
+Although I haven't finished Gilgamesh yet so I have yet to see if it gets a little more interesting.
 I actually kind of like Demon Lord Dante which I gave it a 7/10 through it's probably more appropriate if I gave it a 6 or 5.
 I thought the story was a bit interesting especially how they treated the Christian God, which I imagine made a lot of Christians angry if they watched.
 Although I think the story would be more flesh out of it had 26 episodes, but unfortunately only down side is the animation.
 Like when I first watched it I didn't mind the animation that much, but looking at some clips yeah the animation is definitely bad.
 I'll never forget about that CGI fire, super out of place in the show and not to mention covering all the ''gore'' with shadows doesn't help either.
 It's funny to think there were other shows that had way better animation like RahXephon, Gundam Seed, and even Azumanga Daioh.
 Still I think it's one of mine favorite ''it's so bad it's good'' type of anime.

 I was actually planning to read 20th Century Boys at some point, maybe after I read or watch Monster.
 I'll definitely checkout it soon.